hyphanet/plugin-WebOfTrust/STYLE.md

   where X is a number starting at 1.
   The merge commits must end with a section `Remaining work:` which lists what hasn't been done yet.
-  It is valid document such things as `FIXME` in the code and have the `Remaining work:` section tell that the FIXMEs which have been added by the branches need to be resolved.
+  It is valid to document such things as `FIXME` in the code and have the `Remaining work:` section tell that the FIXMEs which have been added by the branches need to be resolved.